biurad/php-framework/README.md

 ## 📦 Getting Started & Installation

 For getting started with this project or contributing, you have to follow the below procedure.
-First navigate to the main directory.
-Then run below command for getting started with specific part.
+First navigate to a main directory.
+Then run below command on terminal for getting started.

 ```sh
 git clone https://github.com/biurad/php-framework.git